 - Never carry a pumpkin by its stork, it will most likely break.
 Try to get a pumpkin with a decent stork as they look fab.

-- Check your pumpkin for dents, holes, mouldy stork, makes and scuffs.
+- Check your pumpkin for dents, holes, mouldy stork, marks and scuffs.
 If it has any of these things then it’s not the pick of the bunch.
 That being said if it has a small scuff or dent and it’s still firm, you can get away with it!

 - If you are going pumpkin patch picking, take a wheelbarrow.